CDC Dog Import Requirements for Returning to the United States

 • Microchip documentation

-Having these documents easily accessible helps streamline airline and customs checks.
+Having these documents easily accessible helps streamline airline and customs checks and avoids unnecessary stress.

 The CDC requirements are the final compliance step in international dog travel preparation.